 The Jam Tree – Clapham and Chelsea

 One of the big reasons myself and my friends decided to go to the The Jam Tree in Clapham was because we could book online, which was lucky as it was raining a lot that morning!
-When we arrived at 10:30 it was pretty empty but by mid day, it was full of Londoners seemingly taking advantage of its £17.00 Bottomless Brunch option which lasts 2 hours when you buy food.
+When we arrived at 10:30 it was pretty empty but by mid day, it was full of Londoners seemingly taking advantage of the Bottomless Brunch option which lasts 2 hours when you buy food.

 The menu is good and offers quite a range of dishes from the standard Avo on sourdough toast to Chicken waffles.
 This is a great option if you’re meeting a bigger group of friends and want to stay somewhere for a few hours where bunch turns into an afternoon drinking session!